 The UK workforce is comprised of a myriad of cultures, religions and beliefs which all make our society richly diverse.
 Tolerance in the workplace and demonstrating an understanding of the concerns and cultural variances of employees is paramount in a time where there is ever increasing polarisation between different religions and cultures.

-The holy month of Ramadan commences around 16 May this year.
+The holy month of Ramadan commenced on 12 April this year.
 This is an Islamic festival which is observed by Muslims across the globe.
-Ramadan lasts for a lunar month and during this time many Muslims refrain from eating or drinking during hours of daylight.
-With our evenings growing longer and lighter, this means that they will not be able to consume food or water for around 18-19 hours a day, which is particularly arduous in warmer weather.
+Ramadan lasts for a lunar month and during this time many Muslims refrain from eating or drinking during hours of daylight, instead eating before dawn (suhoor) and at sunset (iftar).
+With our evenings growing longer and lighter, this means that they will not be able to consume food or water for around 16 – 17 hours a day, which is particularly arduous in warmer weather.

 Whilst some Muslims may seek to take time off work during Ramadan, many are likely to continue working during the month.
 Fasting will inevitably have an effect on their productivity and concentration levels and they may find themselves suffering from fatigue.
-It is important for employers to understand the challenges facing their employees during this time and I thought it would be helpful to set out some tips for how employers can seek to support their employees who are observing this festival, whilst also ensuring that they are not placing unreasonable extra burdens upon their other employees.
+It is important for employers to understand the challenges facing their employees during this time and I thought it would be helpful to remind employers how they can seek to support their employees who are observing this festival, whilst also ensuring that they are not placing unreasonable extra burdens upon their other employees.
+Employees may still be working from home and so employers should try to apply flexibility to current working from home practices, and be mindful of the challenges of fasting whilst working from home.

 1. Accommodate flexible working